Chapter 3: Student Accountability

 [ Back to Top ]

-Given the educational nature of University accountability proceedings, many factors can be–and are–considered when determining sanctions and the components of an accountability action plan.
-In addition to a student’s or a student organization’s previous record, the circumstances surrounding the violation or infraction–such as the nature and severity of the event, the impact on others–may also be considered.
+Given the educational nature of University accountability proceedings, several factors are considered when determining sanctions and the components of an accountability action plan.
+In addition to a student’s or a student organization’s previous record, the circumstances surrounding the violation or infraction--such as the nature and severity of the event, the impact on others--may also be considered.
 Finally, a student’s or a student organization’s level of cooperation and honesty throughout the accountability process may inform the appropriate response to a policy violation.

-The following is a list of common sanctions:
+The following is a list of common sanctions for individual students:

-- Educational Conference: Such conferences involve a structured discussion between the student and the Office of Student Accountability, Community Service, and Academic Integrity, about the violation, individual accountability, the impact on the community, and improved decision-making.
+- Educational conference.
+Such conferences involve a structured discussion between the student and the Office of Student Accountability, Community Standards, and Academic Integrity, about the violation, individual accountability, the impact on the community, and improved decision-making.
 An educational conference is an educational sanction, and is not reported to agencies outside the University, unless to confirm information provided by the student.

 - Deferred disciplinary probation.
 In some instances, a probationary status, as described below, may be deferred and will be implemented only if the student fails to complete all the components of an accountability action plan by the required deadlines or is found responsible for another violation during the period of deferral.
 If the components of the accountability action plan are completed in a timely manner and there is not another violation during the period of deferral, the deferred probation is considered an educational sanction and is not reported to agencies outside the University, unless to confirm information provided by the student.